Skip to main content

 For most Octopus readers, BUS matters because it can remove a large part of the upfront cost of a heat pump.
 It does not make every home suitable, and it does not guarantee cheap running costs on its own.
 The best decision is still a three-part check: whether the house is technically suitable, whether the quote is sensible after the grant and whether the running tariff fits how you heat the home.

 If you are considering an Octopus heat pump, the grant can be used through Octopus Energy Services where the property and installation qualify.
 Octopus says it applies the £7,500 grant to eligible quotes and handles the paperwork, including helping arrange an EPC if needed.
+Keep the quote and survey notes, because extra planning, asbestos, electrical, cylinder, radiator or building work can change the final price.

 Current grant amounts